 Local reviewABDiff is local-first, with no file uploads and no developer telemetry.

-You want text diff and merge to stay central, with clear Git workflows and a local-first review model.
+You want text diff and merge to stay central, with Git mergetool launching a single visual conflict-resolution window.

-You want one tool for code, images, video, folders, and Mach-O binaries instead of stopping at text, folders, and images.
+You want one tool for code, images, video, folders, hex data, and structured binaries instead of stopping at text, folders, and images.

 You prefer a one-time Mac App Store purchase over an active subscription requirement.